Pumpkin Crème Brûlée

 Why this recipe works

 This pumpkin crème brûlée is such a luxurious treat using surprisingly few ingredients and minimal effort.
-With a creamy filling, pumpkin spice flavor, and a perfectly crackled crust, this pumpkin crème brûlée is a surprisingly simple, yet elegant dessert for any gathering.
+A spoonful of velvety pumpkin-infused custard, delicately torched to create a caramelized crust that shatters with each bite.
+This pumpkin crème brûlée is a surprisingly simple, yet elegant dessert for any gathering.

 Ingredients